About Us

 Dr. April Sullivan [not presently accepting new clients] is a psychologist specializing in assessment and treatment of mental health and neurodevelopmental disorders.
 In her role at Erica Baker Psychological Services, she provides consultation and assessment services for those suspected of having an Autism Spectrum Disorder (ASD), ADHD and Tourette Syndrome.
 April has a particular interest in treatment of mental health difficulties in individuals with ASD.
 She has a Ph.D. in Clinical-Developmental Psychology from York University.
 Her clinical training was completed the IWK Health Centre.

-Melissa Jones (née Gendron) [presently on maternity leave and not accepting new clients] is a registered psychologist who conducts comprehensive psychoeducational and diagnostic assessments to explore learning and behaviour for individuals across the lifespan, from preschool to adulthood.
+Melissa Jones (née Gendron) is a registered psychologist who conducts comprehensive psychoeducational and diagnostic assessments to explore learning and behaviour for individuals across the lifespan, from preschool to adulthood.
 Areas of specialty include attention-deficit/hyperactivity disorder (ADHD) and learning disabilities (LD), as well as other neurodevelopmental disorders such as intellectual disability (ID) and autism spectrum disorder (ASD).
 Additionally, she conducts comprehensive diagnostic mental health assessments to evaluate an individual’s current mental health functioning and to provide recommendations for potential supports and treatment services.
 Melissa obtained her M.Sc. in Clinical Psychology at Acadia University, and completed her clinical training at the IWK Health Center.
 As well, she has previously worked at Dalhousie University within a research team where she conducted and published research specializing in ADHD.
 She has been contracted to conduct psychoeducational and diagnostic mental health assessments for adults and children through various multidisciplinary providers including within the hospital environment, public school systems, and community services.
 With a background firmly rooted in research, Melissa works collaboratively with families, teachers, social workers, school administrators, physicians, and community organizations.
 She is committed to ensuring clear communication of assessment outcomes to individuals, parents, and professionals in order to support each individual’s future success.

-[not presently accepting new clients] specializes in assessments for complex learning disorders and ADHD in children and young adults.
+specializes in assessments for complex learning disorders and ADHD in children and young adults.
 Sara completed her PhD in Clinical Psychology at Dalhousie University, a predoctoral residency in child rehabilitation psychology at Bloorview Kids Rehab (now Holland Bloorview Kids Rehabilitation Hospital) in Toronto, and a postdoctoral fellowship in the Department of Paediatrics at the IWK Health Centre.
 Sara has extensive clinical experience working in hospital and community settings and is currently Associate Professor and co-coordinator of the Master of Arts Program in School Psychology at Mount Saint Vincent University.
 Her research focuses on social and school functioning in children with a variety of challenges including ADHD, disruptive behaviour disorders, and chronic health conditions.

 Rebecca is a registered psychologist specializing in the comprehensive psychoeducational assessment of children, adolescents, and young adults with learning or behavioural concerns.
 Rebecca’s prior experience practicing in the public school system enables her to develop practical recommendations that can be implemented effectively by teachers and school administrators.
 She also provides psycho-vocational assessment services to help individuals identify appropriate occupational options that are consistent with their abilities, aptitudes, interests, and skills.
 Rebecca obtained her Masters of Arts degree in School Psychology at Mount Saint Vincent University in 2011.